OmarMaged3679/covid-agent-based-sir-model/README.md

 - Graphical simulation interface using MASON GUI
 - Daily statistics tracking (infected, recovered, masked, etc.)

 ---

-## 📂 How to Open This Project in NetBeans
+## 📂 How to Open and Run the Project in NetBeans

 1. **Download or clone this repository**
    - Click the green **"Code"** button > **Download ZIP**, then extract it